Published 19 May 2019

 Samuel Cederwell came to SSHL from London last year to attend an Academic Gap Year.
 He had just finished five years of upper secondary school at Marlborough College and needed some time to gather his thoughts about the future while improving his academic aptitude.
 Samuel is half Swedish but has never lived in Sweden, so he also hoped to improve his Swedish language skills during his stay.

-– I skipped ahead one year at school when I lived in Japan.
-So, when I arrived in England, I was the youngest student in my year.
-Taking a gap year to recuperate and plan for the next adventure seemed like a good move, Samuel says.
+– I lived in Japan when I was little.
+When I returned to England, I decided to take a gap year to recuperate and plan for the next adventure seemed like a good move, Samuel says.

 He explains that SSHL has provided him with a really inspiring and supportive environment during the past year which has helped him learn to study more effectively.
 The school offers a lot of support and opportunities for one-on-one time with teachers and house tutors as well as a lot of options for extracurricular and recreational activities.
 He has improved his mathematics skills considerably and his Swedish language skills are much better now, even though he only claims to understand and not to speak fluent Swedish.